Find out what color cabinets go with brown countertops including tips on how to match them and paint ideas that go with brown granite countertops.

 What Color Cabinets Go With Brown Granite Countertops?

-Mocha-colored cabinets are a stunning combination if your granite cabinet has dark brown tones, especially when the combination is offset by crisp white walls to keep the space feeling open and light.
+Mocha-colored cabinets are a stunning combination if your granite cabinet has dark brown tones, significantly when crisp white walls offset the combination to keep the space feeling open and light.

 Lighter brown or beige granite flecked with gold will look stunning on top of honey-oak cabinets.
 The yellowy golden glow of the wood helps turn your kitchen into a welcoming hearth.

-If you can’t make up your mind, white cabinets are almost always a safe choice.
-Choose warm white cabinets to pair with warm-colored brown granite, such as varieties that are streaked with red, pink, yellow, or orange.
-Cool white cabinets can be used to match brown granite with cool undertones, such as blue or purple.
+If you can’t decide, white cabinets are almost always a safe choice.
+Choose warm white cabinets to pair with warm-colored brown granite, such as varieties streaked with red, pink, yellow, or orange.
+Cool white cabinets can match brown granite with cool undertones like blue or purple.

 What Paint Goes With Brown Granite?